sumitbehal/Predicting-Poverty-Probability/README.md

 ![Poverty](https://user-images.githubusercontent.com/40502533/61953634-8a50f600-afd4-11e9-987d-69751470d728.jpg)
-My goal is to predict the probability that individuals across seven different countries live below the poverty line at the $2.50/day threshold, given more than 50 demographic, economic, education, employment features.
+Goal of this project is  to predict the probability that individuals across seven different countries live below the poverty line at the $2.50/day threshold, given more than 50 demographic, economic, education, employment features.
 The probability of being in poverty was calculated using the Poverty Probability Index (PPI), which estimates an individual's poverty status using 10 questions about a household’s characteristics and asset ownership.
 The remaining data comes from the Financial Inclusion Insights household surveys conducted by InterMedia.